telerik/kendo-ui-core/docs/controls/hybrid/support/angular/angular.md

 ---
-title: AngularJS Integration
+title: AngularJS Support
-page_title: Kendo UI Mobile Application AngularJS Directive
+page_title: AngularJS Support | Kendo UI Hybrid Components
+description: "Use the AngularJS directives with hybrid mobile Kendo UI components."
 previous_url: /controls/hybrid/angular/angular
+slug: angularjssupport_hybridkendoui
 position: 1
 ---

-# AngularJS Integration
+# AngularJS Support

-Since Q3 2014, Kendo UI includes AngularJS directives for the mobile application and the mobile view, SplitView, and ModalView components.
-In that context, The mobile views support AngularJS controllers, directives and two way data binding expressions.
+As of the Kendo UI Q3 2014 release, Kendo UI includes AngularJS directives for some of its Hybrid UI components, such as the hybrid mobile Application and View, the SplitView, and the ModalView.
+In this context, the mobile views support AngularJS controllers, directives and tw- way data binding expressions.

+## Getting Started

-## Kendo UI Mobile Application directive
+### Use the Hybrid UI Application Directive

+###### Example

     <body kendo-mobile-application ng-app="foo">
         <kendo-mobile-view ng-controller="MyCtrl" k-title="'My Title'" k-layout="'default'">